stvngo/LoL-Statistical-Analysis/README.md

 ## Hypothesis Testing
 In the hypothesis test, I aimed to assess whether there is a significant difference in the distribution of proportions of winning games between the team that secures the first dragon and the team that does not.
 During EDA, we had a closer look at how first dragon-securing teams had a higher winrate than those that did not.
 This is an opportunity to evaluate a team's ability to convert their first dragon advantage into a quantitative measure of dominance, like total kills at the end of the match.

-**Null**: The distribution of kills for the team that secures the first blood is the **same** as the team that does not get the first blood.
+**Null**: The distribution of kills for the team that secures the first dragon is the **same** as the team that does not get the first dragon.

-**Alternative**: The distribution of kills for the team that secures the first dragon is **greater** as the team that does not get the first blood.
+**Alternative**: The distribution of kills for the team that secures the first dragon is **greater** as the team that does not get the first dragon.

 **Test Statistic**: *Signed* mean difference between teams in kills with and without first kills.